 Office Hours: Monday through Friday 8 AM – 4 PM EST

 The auditor serves as secretary to the board of county commissioners and the clerk to the county council.
 The auditor has responsibility for keeping accounts and issuing warrants for the payment of claims against the county.
 As a result the board of commissioners, the council and other officials often look to the auditor for day-to-day operational assistance, information and advice.
 The auditor is responsible for all documents, books, records, maps and papers deposited in the auditor’s office.

 Coordinator of Tax Collection and Distribution

 The auditor is directly responsible for preparing tax duplicates showing the value of property and taxes assessed against each taxpayer.
 After taxes are collected by the treasurer, the auditor distributes them to governmental units and agencies for which they were collected.
-As a part of the tax function, the auditor must all prepare plats that show the ownership and assessed valuation of each parcel in each township in the county.
+As a part of the tax function, the auditor must prepare all plats that show the ownership and assessed valuation of each parcel in each township in the county.
 The plats must contain information prescribed by the Department of Local Government Finance (DLGF) and must be kept current.
-If property taxes become delinquent, the auditor must prepare a delinquency list in preparation for the offering at public sale of the partcels owing delinquent propertpyp taxes.
+If property taxes become delinquent, the auditor must prepare a delinquency list in preparation for the offering at public sale of the parcels owing delinquent property taxes.